 - Truck: 100 stone (1000 pounds)

 Money is measured by cut lengths of standard cord.
-This cord is extruded gold wire rolled through extremely intricate embossing rollers at the Royal Mint in Primulon.
-The resulting gold cord is distributed as sealed spools to Royal Coil Cutting Parcelers, whose offices are in the District and City Judicatures.
+This cord is extruded gold wire rolled through extremely intricate embossing rollers at the Royal Mint.
+The resulting gold cord is distributed as sealed spools to Royal Coil Cutting Parcelers.
 Parcelers use Inspected Coil Cutters to cut the coil to an accuracy of a thousandth of a nick.
 Large sums of money were paid with spools plus measured lengths of cord.

 Normal business used coins made of stamped coils of cord.
-These were standardized cuts that were tightly coiled into an embossing stamp and sealed by locking the coil into place with the stamp, which listed the length of cord in the coil.
+These were standardized cuts that were tightly coiled into a debossed circular hole and sealed by locking the coil into place with the stamp, which listed the length of cord in the coil.
 An official stamp would only hold exactly the correct length.
 If shorted, the coil would have a notch in the edge.
 The resulting coins showed the coiled lines of gold on the back with an official seal on the front.
 Businesses commonly had their own official stamps with the royal imprimatur on the center of the bottom edge of the design to indicate their official size in tenths of a nick.

 - Nick: A tenth of a cut